UmerTariq1/Document-Based-GraphRag/README.md

 ### Customization:
 All thresholds and settings can be adjusted through the web interface or by modifying the configuration parameters in the code.

+## ➡️ Future TODOs
+- Support multiple documents ingestion and their connection